avdmerbel/AEvdMerbel_Thesis_StatisticalMatching/README.md

 #### ii.
 GeneratePopulation_NotInstrumentalVariable
 This function generates a population distribution where the instrumental variable assumption does not hold (conditional independence of the instrumental variable and the outcome, given the mediator).
-Note: this function uses the Reverse_OddsRatio function detailed in 2e: Support functions.

 **REQUIRED PACKAGES**: dplyr

+**REQUIRED FUNCTIONS**: Reverse_OddsRatio

 INPUT													| description
 ------------------------------|---------------------------------------------------------------------------------------------